 Copyright exists in music in a number of ways.
 There is copyright in the notation and lyrics (i.e. sheet music), the sound recording, and the performance of the music.

-You can copy commercial sound recordings (such as creating compilation CDs) of music if it is for educational purposes and related to a course of study or research.
+- copy commercial sound recordings (such as creating compilation CDs) of music if it is for educational purposes and related to a course of study or research.

 Playing commercial sound recordings in a lecture for educational purposes

 You can play commercially available CDs, DVDs and tape recordings in a lecture for teaching purposes.
 You cannot charge an admission or entry fee.
 See the audio-visual (DVDs/CDs/podcasts) page for more information.